return42/sphkerneldoc/linux_src_doc/net/batman-adv/fragmentation_c.rst

-1) Packet is merged: Return true and set \*skb to merged packet; 2) Packet is buffered: Return true and set \*skb to NULL; 3) Error: Return false and leave skb as is.
+1) Packet is merged: Return true and set \*skb to merged packet; 2) Packet is buffered: Return true and set \*skb to NULL; 3) Error: Return false and free skb.

 .. _`batadv_frag_skb_buffer.return`: